-(1) A member of the Corporate Governance and Nominating Committee is independent if he or she has no direct or indirect 'material relationship' with the Company.
+(1) A member of the Corporate Governance and Nominating Committee is independent if he or she meets the independence definitions under both Multilateral Instrument 58-201 and Nasdaq Rule 5605 and has no direct or indirect 'material relationship' with the Company.
 A material relationship is a relationship which could, in the view of the Company's Board, reasonably interfere with the exercise of a member's independent judgment.
 Any executive officer of the Company is deemed to have a material relationship with the Company